-- □ Reflection: Surface large relative to the wavelength of the signal - > May have phase shift from the original - > May cancel out original or increase it - Diffraction: Edge of the impenetrable body that is large relative to λ - > May receive signal even if no line of sight (LOS) to the transmitter - □ Scattering - > Obstacle size on the order of wavelength.
-Lamp posts etc. - □ If LOS, diffracted and scattered signals are not significant - > Reflected signals may be - If no LOS, reflection, diffraction, and scattering are primary means of reception
+- Reflection: Surface large relative to the wavelength of the signal - > May have a phase shift from the original - > May cancel out original or increase it - Diffraction: Edge of the impenetrable body that is large relative to λ - > May receive signal even if there is no line of sight (LOS) to the transmitter

-☐ Why is scattering a primary means of reception if there is no LOS?
+□ Scattering

-$Power\ received = LOS +$ Reflection, diffraction, and scattering
+- > Obstacle size on the order of wavelength.
+Lamp posts, etc. - □ If LOS, diffracted and scattered signals are not significant - > Reflected signals may be - If no LOS, reflection, diffraction, and scattering are primary means of reception

-If one or more are missing, others become the means for a reception.
+U Why is scattering a primary reception mean if there is no LOS?
+Power received = LOS + Reflection, diffraction, and scattering If one or more are missing, others become the means for a reception.